-After TBScon I came home with valuable tips from my friends and have really changed up my Instagram game.
-Today I’m sharing everything I learned and have found success in growing an authentic Instagram following.
+After TBScon, I came home with valuable tips and have really changed up my Instagram game.
+I know sometimes it can feel like you’re never getting anywhere with growth on the platform.
+But honestly and truly, numbers aren’t the end all, be all.
+It’s about followers that are invested in you and your content, and creating genuine relationships with those that follow you.
+Today I’m sharing everything I learned and how I’ve found success in growing an authentic Instagram following.

 Talk to the followers you already have

 This is something I constantly have to work on.
-You have to post consistently for your followers to remember you exist.
-I’m guilty of going a week (or longer!) without posting and I’ve stayed at the same number of followers forever.
+You have to post on Instagram consistently for your followers to remember you exist.
+I was guilty of going a week (or longer!) without posting, and I stayed at the same number of followers forever.
 Now that I’m posting daily or every other day at least, I’ve started to grow my Instagram following again.
+The Instagram algorithm is nearly impossible to figure out, but one thing to help keep the algorithm on your side is to be consistently creating content on the app.
+If you post every day for a week, and then don’t post for two weeks, chances are the algorithm won’t like that and hide your posts from followers who normally see your posts.

 Post in your niche

-If you’re treating your IG like a business and not a personal account, it’s important to keep your posts “on brand”.
+If you’re treating your IG like a business and not a personal account, it’s important to keep your posts “on brand.”
 Yes, your blog is a brand!
-If you’re a fashion blogger, keep your posts to fashion and add captions with personal stories if you want.
-You can save the off-brand posts and topics for your Instagram stories or if you go live.
+If you’re a fashion blogger, keep your posts centered around fashion and add captions with personal stories if you want.
+Audiences love when you connect personal stories to your Instagram content because it helps them learn more about you as a person, and helps differentiate your Instagram profile from others.
+If you want to talk about something other than fashion, you can save those posts and topics for your Instagram stories or Instagram live.

 Delete or block spammy followers